whisperai/CMSIS_5/README.md

+# Whisper Fork

+Whisper's fork removes the LFS files and commits the one library we use directly to source control.
+It is on branch *vendor*.

 # CMSIS Version 5

 The branch *master* of this GitHub repository contains the CMSIS Version 5.7.0.
 The [documentation](http://arm-software.github.io/CMSIS_5/General/html/index.html) is available under http://arm-software.github.io/CMSIS_5/General/html/index.html